Own-Data-Privateer/hoardy-web/README.md

 ### Optional

-- [A patch for Firefox](./firefox/) to allow the above extension to properly collect request POST data.
-This is not required, but could be useful if you want to archive POST requests properly.
+- [A patch for Firefox](./firefox/) to allow the above extension to collect request POST data as-is.
+This is not required and even without that patch `pWebArc` will collect everything in most cases, but it could be useful if you want to correctly capture POST requests that upload files.

   See "Quirks and Bugs" section of extension's ["Help" page](./extension/page/help.org) for more info.

+# <span id="philosophy"/>Technical philosophy

+In general, `pwebarc` is built to follow "**collect and archive all the things as-is now, modify those archives never, convert to other formats and extract values on-demand**" philosophy.

+Meaning,

+- [`pWebArc` webextension add-on](./extension/) collects data as browser gives it, without any data normalization and conversion (when possible),
+- [dumb archiving server](./dumb_server/) simply compresses the dumps the add-on pushes at it and saves them all to disk as-is,
+- meanwhile, all data normalization, massaging, post-processing, and extraction of useful values from it is delegated to the [`wrrarms`](./tool/), which also does not overwrite any WRR files, ever.

+`pwebarc` expects you to treat your older pre-`pwebarc` archives you want to convert to WRR similarly:

+- `wrrarms import` them into a separate directory, but
+- leave your original `mitmproxy` (or whatever) dumps alone (on an external backup drive, if you lack disk space on your machine).

+This way, if `wrrarms` has some unexpected bug, or `wrrarms import` adds some new feature, you could always re-import them later without losing anything.

 # Quickstart